Spinal cord: Structure

 The spinal cord is continuous with the caudal portion of the medulla, running from the base of the skull to the body of the first lumbar vertebra.
 It does not run the full length of the vertebral column in adults.
 It is made of 31 segments from which branch one pair of sensory nerve roots and one pair of motor nerve roots.
 The nerve roots then merge into bilaterally symmetrical pairs of spinal nerves.
 The peripheral nervous system is made up of these spinal roots, nerves, and ganglia.

 The dorsal roots are afferent fascicles, receiving sensory information from the skin, muscles, and visceral organs to be relayed to the brain.
 The roots terminate in dorsal root ganglia, which are composed of the cell bodies of the corresponding neurons.
 Ventral roots consist of efferent fibers that arise from motor neurons whose cell bodies are found in the ventral (or anterior) gray horns of the spinal cord.

 The spinal cord (and brain) are protected by three layers of tissue or membranes called meninges, that surround the canal.
 The dura mater is the outermost layer, and it forms a tough protective coating.
 Between the dura mater and the surrounding bone of the vertebrae is a space called the epidural space.
 The epidural space is filled with adipose tissue, and it contains a network of blood vessels.
 The arachnoid mater, the middle protective layer, is named for its open, spiderweb-like appearance.
 The space between the arachnoid and the underlying pia mater is called the subarachnoid space.
-The subarachnoid space contains cerebrospinal fluid (CSF), which can be sampled with a lumbar puncture, or "spinal tap" procedure.
+The subarachnoid space contains cerebrospinal fluid, which can be sampled with a lumbar puncture, or "spinal tap" procedure.
 The delicate pia mater, the innermost protective layer, is tightly associated with the surface of the spinal cord.
 The cord is stabilized within the dura mater by the connecting denticulate ligaments, which extend from the enveloping pia mater laterally between the dorsal and ventral roots.
 The dural sac ends at the vertebral level of the second sacral vertebra.

 In cross-section, the peripheral region of the cord contains neuronal white matter tracts containing sensory and motor axons.
 Internal to this peripheral region is the grey matter, which contains the nerve cell bodies arranged in the three grey columns that give the region its butterfly-shape.
 This central region surrounds the central canal, which is an extension of the fourth ventricle and contains cerebrospinal fluid.

 The spinal cord is elliptical in cross section, being compressed dorsolaterally.
 Two prominent grooves, or sulci, run along its length.
 The posterior median sulcus is the groove in the dorsal side, and the anterior median fissure is the groove in the ventral side.